githubapnic/network-automation-labs/lab05-CfgMgmt/cfg_mgmt.md

 Firstly, let's go through each of the `junos.sls`, `iosxr.sls`, `eos.sls` and `ios.sls` Pillar file to ensure they are pointing to the NAPALM Proxy Module.

-Confirm the Pillar Top File has **napalm** configured as the proxytype:
+Confirm the Pillar SLS Files have **napalm** configured as the proxytype:

 ```bash
 grep -in napalm /srv/salt/pillar/*.sls